-Assam repeals Muslim Marriage Act to prevent child marriages
+Assam to repeal Muslim Marriage Act to prevent child marriages

 It is a step towards a Uniform Civil Code in the state, minister Jayanta Malla Baruah said.

-The Assam Cabinet on Friday repealed the state’s Muslim Marriages and Divorces Registration Act, 1935 to prevent child marriages, Chief Minister Himanta Sarma said.
+The Assam Cabinet on Friday decided to repeal the state’s Muslim Marriages and Divorces Registration Act, 1935 to prevent child marriages, Chief Minister Himanta Sarma said.

-The Act contained provisions allowing marriages to be registered even if the bride and the groom “had not reached the legal ages of 18 and 21”, Sarma said in a social media post.
+The Act contains provisions allowing marriages to be registered even if the bride and the groom “had not reached the legal ages of 18 and 21”, Sarma said in a social media post.
 “This move [to repeal the Act] marks another significant step towards prohibiting child marriages in Assam,” he said.

-State minister Jayanta Malla Baruah said that scrapping the “colonial Act”, which regulated marital relationships among Muslims in Assam, is “a very important step in the journey towards a Uniform Civil Code” in the state, The Indian Express quoted him as saying.
+State minister Jayanta Malla Baruah said that scrapping the “colonial Act”, which regulates marital relationships among Muslims in Assam, is “a very important step in the journey towards a Uniform Civil Code” in the state, The Indian Express quoted him as saying.

 A Uniform Civil Code involves a common set of laws governing marriage, divorce, succession and adoption for all citizens.
 Currently, different religious communities are governed by their own codes of personal law.